 We do not aim to be a clearinghouse or master collection of materials relating faith to work.
 That is beyond our capabilities.
 This means that we do not generally host resources that we are not involved in producing, are not created by our partners, and are not directly related to our materials.
 We DO accept materials for review if they directly relate to TOW-produced materials, for example a small group study, video, illustration, sermon or course outline that is based on or extensively interacts with a TOW Bible Commentary passage or Key Topic article.
 These can be submitted at the Contact Us page.

-The High Calling was written the H. E. Butt Family Foundation and its network of contributors.
+The High Calling was written by the H. E. Butt Family Foundation and its network of contributors.
 It is now curated and maintained by the Theology of Work Project.
 It does not currently accept submissions, but welcomes feedback via the comment system.

 What is our process for preparing content for publication?